 Senior Director – Strategic Communications

-Daniela Colaiacovo is PADF’s Strategic Communications Director.
+Daniela Colaiacovo is PADF’s Senior Strategic Communications Director.
 In this capacity she oversees the organization’s internal and external communications, with special focus on compelling storytelling and data-driven impact.
 She has over 20 years of experience in strategic communications working on a variety of international development areas, including democracy and governance, humanitarian aid, food security, gender, health policy, biodiversity, media rights, and freedom of expression.
 Early in her career Colaiacovo worked as a print and broadcast journalist.

 She holds an M.S. in Broadcast Journalism from Boston University (BU) and is a recipient of BU’s Dennis Kauff Reporting Award.
 Colaiacovo earned a B.A. in Journalism from the Pontificia Universidade Catolica do Rio de Janeiro, Brazil.
 Born in Argentina and raised in Brazil, she is fluent in Spanish, Portuguese, and English.